 Do these objections have anything to do with e-cigarettes chipping away at the notion that smoking is a disease that only medics and pharmaceutical manufacturers can cure?
 Smokers can now “cure” themselves with an alternative method, and with absolutely no need for pharmaceutical products, principally because our reliance on tobacco was not, is not, and never will be an illness.

 Liam Humberstone, Technical Director at Totally Wicked said:

 “Totally Wicked welcomes being allowed to be clearer in advertisements about what our products are and can achieve, but believes the continuing prohibition of e-cigarette advertising in print and broadcast media to be counterproductive in terms of the good that vaping has yet to achieve.

 As a vaper and ex-smoker I was rather surprised by Johnson and Johnson’s specific opposition.
 I had tried prescription NRT before using e-cigarettes.
 My loss of confidence in the ‘medicines’ came a long time before e-cigarettes came to market, and on the basis of NRT’s very poor performance in helping me to quit.
 From statistical evidence the vast majority of ‘patients’ have had similar experiences.”

-What we can hope is that this is the first step in a bigger change that further releases the ties that stop us from shouting about the benefits of vaping instead of smoking.
+What we can hope is that this is the first step in a bigger change that further releases the ties that stop us from shouting about the benefits of vaping instead of smoking in e-cigarette advertising.

 1. Chen, P.X and Moldoveanu, S.C.
 “Mainstream Smoke Chemical Analyses for 2R4F Kentucky Reference Cigarette”.
 Contributions to Tobacco Research, Volume 20, No. 7, November 2003.